crypto-law-survey/crypto-law-survey/README.md

 [](http://www.britannica.com/)

-This survey gives an overview of the current state of affairs, with entries per country on import/export controls, domestic laws, developments to restrict cryptography, and developments favoring crypto use.
-For more  **background**  on the crypto policy dilemma, see my Ph.D. thesis _The Crypto Controversy.
+This survey will give an overview of the current state of affairs, with entries per country on import/export controls, domestic laws, developments to restrict cryptography, and developments favoring crypto use.
+For more  **background**  on the crypto policy dilemma, see Bert-Jaap's Ph.D. thesis _The Crypto Controversy.
 A Key Conflict in the Information Society_  (Kluwer Law International, 1999).

 Cryptography used for  **digital signatures**  is not covered by this survey.
 For regulation of digital signatures, see  [Digital Signatures and Law](http://en.wikipedia.org/wiki/Digital_signatures_and_law).